Wolf-Technologies-Group/Py-script-WOLFTECH/README.md

 # Script Gerador-de-orçamento

+# How it works ?
-# Script escito em python para facilitar a solicitação do cliente em relação a orçamentos.
+Escito em python para facilitar a solicitação do cliente em relação a orçamentos.